naimurashid/naimurashid.github.io/_pages/projects.md

 ![](https://raw.githubusercontent.com/naimurashid/naimurashid.github.io/master/files/k36.png)

-High throughput sequencing experiments such as ChIP-seq, ATAC-seq, and others are commonly utilized to characterize the human epigenome with scale and resolution not seen in prior microarray-based applications.
-A common goal in such experiments is to detection regions of the genome containing that are "enriched" for a particular type of epigenomic activity of interest, for example specific protein-DNA interactions such as transcription factor binding or histone modifications.
+High throughput sequencing experiments such as ChIP-seq, ATAC-seq, and others are commonly utilized to characterize the human epigenome fine resolution.
+A common goal in such experiments is to detect regions of the genome that are "enriched" for a particular type of epigenomic activity of interest, for example specific protein-DNA interactions such as transcription factor binding or histone modifications.

-As the cost of sequencing has dropped, the experimental design of such experiments has become more complex and diverse, posing problems to methods optimized for specific data types or questions.
-We develop efficient and robust methods that aim to more accurately detect regions of enrichment, regardless of the of experiment performed (short or broad enrichment), experimental design (multi-replicate and/or multi condition), or research questions (consensus, differential, or combinatiorial enrichment detection).
+As the cost of sequencing has dropped, the experimental design of such experiments has become more complex and diverse, posing problems to exiting methods optimized for specific data types or research questions.
+We develop efficient and robust methods to accurately detect regions of enrichment, regardless of the of experiment performed (short or broad enrichment), experimental design (multi-replicate and/or multi condition), or research question (peak calling, consensus peak calling, differential peak calling, or combinatiorial enrichment pattern detection).

 We are in the early stages of developing deep learning models for single-cell epigenome experiments, such as single-cell ChIP-seq.